Clydach, Swansea: Education

 Clydach Primary school and Graigfelen Primary schools are the main primary schools for residents.
 There is also a Welsh medium primary school, Ysgol Gynradd Gymraeg Gellionnen, on Gellionnen Road, and a Roman Catholic primary school, St Joseph's, on Pontardawe Road.
 As of September 2012, Clydach Infants and Clydach Juniors are now one school (Clydach Primary School).

 The village used to be home to Cwmtawe Lower Comprehensive School.
 It was the junior part of a three-school system, the other partners being Gwaen-Cae-Gurwen Lower School and Cwmtawe Upper School in Pontardawe.
 The lower schools were for 11- to 13-year-olds while the last three years of compulsory education were provided in Pontardawe.

 Today Clydach is in the catchment area of Birchgrove Comprehensive School.
 However, many students from Clydach attend Cwmtawe Community School in Pontardawe.

 Sport

 Football

+Clydach currently has two football clubs: Clydach F.C., currently playing in the third-tier Ardal South West; and Clydach Sports, currently playing in the Neath & District League.

+Clydach F.C. were established in 2021 by a merger of two former Clydach clubs - Clydach Cricket and FC Clydach.

-A number of football teams – including FC Clydach, Inco, Clydach Sports, and Sunnybank WMC – play in Clydach, all of them as members of the Neath & District League.
+In the past teams such as Inco and Sunnybank WMC from Clydach had also competed in the Neath & District League.